ScreamingHawk/creator-token-contracts/README.md

 6. To set up a collection to use the default security settings, call the `setToDefaultSecurityPolicy` function on your NFT contract using Etherscan or Gnosis Safe UIs.
 Alternately, to set up a collection to use custom security settings, call the `setToCustomSecurityPolicy` function on your NFT contract with the custom validator address, security level, operator whitelist ID, and permitted contract receiver allowlist ID.

 7. By default, any address can stake.
-But to apply staking constraints to prevent contracts from staking to wrap token, the contract owner can use the `setStakerConstraints(StakerConstraints stakerConstraints_)` function with `StakerConstraints.None`, `StakerConstraints.CallerIsTxOrigin`, or `StakerConstraints.EOA`.
+But to apply staking constraints to prevent contracts from staking to wrap token, the contract owner can use the `setStakerConstraints(StakerConstraints stakerConstraints_)` function with `StakerConstraints.None`, `StakerConstraints.CallerIsTxOrigin`, or `StakerConstraints.EOA`, or `StakerConstraints.Disabled`.

 ## How To Implement Programmable Royalties Using A Mix-In